 Field-hunting tip

-Look in phosphate rock deposits country — that is the host setting where redondite typically forms.
+Look in phosphate rock deposits country, the host setting where redondite typically forms.
 If you start seeing crandallite, variscite, strengite in float, you are in the right ground.
 Field specimens usually show a massive, crusts, or nodular aggregates habit, so train your eye for that shape before scanning the outcrop.